 |Damage to the brachial plexus and usually associated with neck injuries.

 |The shoulder may be dislocated with the lower part of the brachial plexus being damaged.

 |Displaced metatarsal fractures that cause continuing symptoms and result in a permanent deformity.

 The top entry in this table does not feature within the JCG.

 Call our advisors for further information about how compensation is calculated and a free estimation of your claim for a fall.

 Our panel of solicitors are here to help if you slipped on a wet floor at work and suffered an injury.
 If you choose to work with a solicitor on your case, they can help guide you through the claims process by offering advice and explaining complex areas of law.

 Alongside this, our panel works on a No Win No Fee basis.
-This means that, with the help of a Conditional Fee Agreement (CFA), you aren’t expected to pay any upfront fees to your solicitor for them to start working on your claim.
+This means that under a Conditional Fee Agreement (CFA) you don’t need to pay any upfront fees to your solicitor for them to start working on your claim.
 You also won’t need to pay for their ongoing services, and if your claim fails, you won’t pay for their work on the case.